Bertha Parker, the first trailblazing Indigenous North American archaeologist, taught herself how to excavate a site

 In California, Parker was appointed a position at the Southwest Museum, first as a secretary, where she documented the findings collected during the Gypsum Cave expedition, and later as an assistant archaeologist and ethnologist.
 In this role, she was able to make a series of trips to visit the Indigenous peoples of California, including individuals from the Maidu, Paiute, Pomo, and the Yurok tribes.
 She was able to document important records of the culture, traditions, history, and folklore of these tribes, which she preserved in detailed notes and published in numerous reports for the Southwest Museum’s journal, Masterkey.
 Due to her heritage, she was more sensitive than many other academics to tribal concerns, redacting people's names from reports when desired, but giving editorial or co-authorship credits to many of her interviewees.
 Parker's reports gave a voice to often overlooked people.

 In 1936, Parker married her third and final husband, the acclaimed actor Iron Eyes Cody.
-With Cody, she returned to the film industry, where she advocated for and helped to support Native American actors.
-Alongside her husband, she worked as a consultant to ensure respectful representation of Native Americans in TV and film.
-The couple also hosted a television series in California on the history and folklore of the Native American peoples.
+With Cody, she returned to the film industry, where she advocated for and helped to support Indigenous actors.
+Alongside her husband, she worked as a consultant to ensure respectful representation of Indigenous people in TV and film.
+The couple also hosted a television series in California on the history and folklore of Indigenous peoples.

 Parker died in 1978, and the fame and recognition she had gained in the archaeological community during her lifetime quickly faded.
 Years after her death, Iron Eyes Cody published an autobiography, in which he falsely described his relationship with Parker and marked her as a partier and a drunk.
 But this isn't the only thing that's kept Parker out of history books.
 Even though Parker published often in Masterkey, the legacy of her work is almost completely tied to the men in her life.
 Even in her obituary, she was named as “Arthur Parker’s daughter,” “M.R.
 Harrington’s niece,” and “Iron Eyes Cody’s wife.”
 Her gravestone is engraved only with the words “Mrs. Iron Eyes Cody.”